CarCareTruth Score

 As an Amazon Associate I earn from qualifying purchases.
 Full disclosure

-TL;DR A washable oiled cotton gauze drop-in for 1999·2020 GM full-size trucks and SUVs (Silverado, Sierra, Tahoe, Suburban, Yukon, Escalade, Avalanche) with a 75,000-mile cleaning interval that long-term owners broadly confirm.
-The manufacturer cites ISO 5011 filtration data, but it is their own published figure · no independent lab has corroborated the up-to-99% claim for this specific SKU.
-It's highly rated on Amazon by a large owner base, pointing to strong community satisfaction for the GM platform.
+TL;DR A washable oiled cotton gauze drop-in for 1999-2020 GM full-size trucks and SUVs (Silverado, Sierra, Tahoe, Suburban, Yukon, Escalade, Avalanche), highly rated on Amazon with a manufacturer-stated 75,000-mile cleaning interval that long-term owners broadly confirm.
+The up-to-99% filtration claim uses ISO 5011 testing but is manufacturer-published only, with no independent lab data found for this specific SKU.

-The 33-2129 is a 4-layer oiled cotton gauze panel filter that drops into the factory air box of most 1999·2020 GM full-size trucks and SUVs · replacing OEM GM part numbers 15908906, 15908916, 22845992, 23349854, and 25313349, confirmed across AutoZone and NAPA fitment databases.
-The filter cleans once per 75,000 miles under normal highway driving, per the manufacturer; owners who have run the filter for five or more years generally report this interval is realistic.
+The 33-2129 is a 4-layer oiled cotton gauze panel filter that drops into the factory air box of most 1999-2020 GM full-size trucks and SUVs · replacing OEM GM part numbers 15908906, 15908916, 22845992, 23349854, and 25313349, confirmed across AutoZone and NAPA fitment databases.
+K&N states a 75,000-mile cleaning interval; owners running the filter five or more years generally back that up, though the community record documents broad long-term satisfaction rather than the explicit per-cycle mileage across two or more full cleaning cycles that would confirm the interval end to end · that evidence gap is why service life is scored conservatively rather than at the top of the category.
 Filtration efficiency is claimed at up to 99% using ISO 5011 methodology · this figure is manufacturer-published, and no independent third-party test data for this specific SKU was found during research.
 The manufacturer states the filter is designed to increase horsepower and acceleration; no independent dyno data for the 33-2129 drop-in was found and community discussions on silveradosierra.com do not report consistent measurable power gains from the drop-in alone.
 MAF sensor contamination from filter oil is a debated community topic for this platform; K&N's published position is that microscopic testing of returned sensors found none contaminated by K&N oil, and community consensus attributes reported issues to over-oiling during re-service.

 Passive replacement component · no chemical exposure pathway during installation or removal; no SDS applies.
 The environment score of 7 reflects the washable reusable lifecycle: this filter eliminates four to eight disposable replacement cycles over a typical vehicle ownership period, with a community-confirmed 75,000-mile service interval between cleaning cycles and a metal-framed reusable design that generates substantially less per-mile material waste than standard paper alternatives.
 Filter cleaning and re-oiling with a K&N Recharger kit involves a solvent cleaner and petroleum-based oil · review that product's safety data separately for PPE guidance.